Saffarin Madrasa: History of the Saffarin Madrasa

 The Saffarin Madrasa was the first one of its kind to be built by the Marinids.
 It was completed in 1271 by commission of Sultan Abu Ya'qub Yusuf, who was also notable for his creation of Fes el-Jdid (the new citadel of Fez and capital of Morocco).
-Modern scholars view its layout and design as an early and not yet refined model of Marinid madrasas, which would be subsequently perfected in the madrasas of the early 14th century.
+The madrasa is sometimes called the Madrasa Ya'qubiyya, after his name.
+The 14th century historian Al-Jazna'i recounts that when the madrasa was built there was a controversy about the qibla alignment of its prayer hall, which was different from that of the nearby Qarawiyyin Mosque.

 Over the centuries, the madrasas in the area around the al-Qarawiyyin also became known for each housing students from particular regions of Morocco.
 Those staying at the Saffarin Madrasa were generally from nearby Zerhoun, from the northern region of Beni Zerwal, and from the southern region of Sous.

 In the 18th century the Mohammadia Madrasa was built next the Saffarin Madrasa as an annex to house more students.
 It covers an area of 752 square meters and also features two levels of rooms centered around a long courtyard.

 In the 1930s and 1940s the Place Seffarin and many surrounding buildings were renovated.
-The adjoining Mohammadia Madrasa is also renovated and expanded on the initiative of Mohammed V between 1935 and 1942.
-By the late 20th century the madrasa was in a relatively dilapidated state and had lost much of its decoration, though it underwent some restoration in the 1960s.
-On the initiative of King Mohammed VI, it recently underwent a major restoration which was completed in 2016-2017 at the cost 8 million dirhams.
-The madrasa is still in use (both before and after the restoration) as housing for the students of the al-Qarawiyyin University.
+The adjoining Mohammadia Madrasa was also renovated and expanded on the initiative of Mohammed V between 1935 and 1942.
+By the late 20th century the madrasa was in a relatively dilapidated state and had lost much of its decoration.
+It underwent some restoration in the 1960s and was reopened to students of the Qarawiyyin University.
+More recently, on the initiative of King Mohammed VI it underwent a major restoration that was completed in 2016-2017, at the cost 8 million dirhams.
+The madrasa is still in use as housing for the students of the al-Qarawiyyin University.